codinguser/gnucash-android/README.md

 you will then be able to install your own built version.

-#Licence
+# Licence
-Gnucash for Android is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.
+GnuCash for Android is free software; you can redistribute it and/or modify it under the terms of the Apache license, version 2.0.
 You may obtain a copy of the License at